hungdao8796/my-resume/README.md

   **Technologies used**: ReactJs, Redux, MaterialUI.

 - **SuiteDash**: Project for `Realtime chat app`, migration from old Angular 2 to new React.  <br/>
-  **Technologies used**: ReactJs, NestJs, WebSocket, MaterialUI.
+  **Technologies used**: ReactJs, NestJs, WebSocket, MaterialUI, Redis.

 - **AIRGate**: Project for `Management of Telecommunication`, migration from old React (<15) to the newest version. <br/>
-  **Technologies used**: ReactJs, Redux Toolkit, Material UI, ChartJs, React Leaflet, TailwindCss
+  **Technologies used**: ReactJs, Redux Toolkit, Material UI, ChartJs, React Leaflet, TailwindCss, React Hook Form, React Query.

-- **Motiv**: Project for `Management of content pipelines running for companies using Content Management System (CMS)`. <br/> **Technologies used**: ReactJs, Redux, TailwindCss, Material UI, Storybook
+- **Motiv**: Project for `Management of content pipelines running for companies using Content Management System (CMS)`. <br/> **Technologies used**: ReactJs, Redux, TailwindCss, Material UI, Storybook.

 ## 👩🏼‍🎓 Education